BY-LAWS OF THE RETIRED FACULTY ASSOCIATION

 academic year so that the slate can be placed on the agenda for the last meeting of the academic year.

 (3) Additional nominations may be made from the floor, providing that the nominator submits a written statement expressing the nomineeís readiness

 (4) Ties shall be decided by the flip of a coin.

 SECTION II.
 Terms of Office

-(1) Terms of office shall be one year except that the Vice President shall automatically become President at the end of his/her one-year term.
+(1) Terms of office for elected officers shall be one year except that the Vice President shall automatically become President at the end of

-(2) Officers, other than the President and Vice President, may be re-elected.
+(2) The Treasurer and Secretary may be re-elected.

-(3) Terms of office shall begin July 1.
+(4) Terms of all officers shall begin July 1.

 SECTION III.
 Filling Vacancies